-The Biodesign Challenge offers teams of art and design students the opportunity to envision future applications of biotechnology in a competition that highlights student work.
-The winning teams and their professors will be invited to New York City in June 2016 for the Biodesign Summit, where they will present in front of a wide audience from the art, design, industrial, and academic communities.
+The Biodesign Challenge offers teams of students the opportunity to envision future applications of biotechnology in a competition that highlights student work.
+The winning teams and their professors will be invited to New York City in June for the Biodesign Summit, where they will present in front of a wide audience from the art, design, industrial, and academic communities.
 Their work will then go on display at venues across the country.

-At the end of the academic semester, each design professor, in conjunction with the expert consultants who have worked with her class, will assess her students' projects and pick one team to go to the Biodesign Summit in June.
+At the end of the academic semester, each professor, in conjunction with expert consultants who have worked with the class, will assess students' projects and pick one team to go to the Biodesign Summit in June.

 Projects will be judged on:

 Is the project original?
 Does it approach its subject in an innovative way?

 How effectively does the project communicate values that go beyond its formal and functional qualities?

 How deeply has the team considered the viability of its project?
 We subdivide Feasibility into two categories: